 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Richard Krasuski, MD, Cleveland Clinic cardiologist, shared helpful, actionable advice for newly diagnosed heart patients in a recent interview.
+Cardiologist Richard Krasuski, MD, shares helpful, actionable advice for newly diagnosed heart patients:

 His four must-know pieces of advice

 1. Ask your physician to explain your condition.

 You need to understand exactly what makes your heart different from a normal heart.
 Ask for patient education literature; you or a family member also can take notes on what your doctor says.
 Work with your doctor to develop a treatment plan.

 Your heart condition may have been caused by an issue present at birth (congenital), or it may be due to lifestyle factors such as your diet, exercise and whether you smoke.

 3. Take immediate steps to correct contributing lifestyle factors.

 For example: If you are a couch potato, put one foot in front of the other.
 Your physician, cardiac rehab specialist and/or physical therapist can guide your exercise goals while keeping in mind any limitations of your disease.